Achieve Your New Year’s Resolutions Using LEDs #2: The One Where You Promise to be More Eco-Friendly

-While an individual home’s reduced consumption might not add up to a whole hill o’beans in the grand scheme of things, if every home in the UK decided to replace just ONE traditional bulb with an LED, the cumulative reduction in CO2 emissions would be the equivalent of 100,000 cars disappearing from our roads!
+An individual home’s reduced consumption might not add up to a whole hill o’beans in the grand scheme of things.
+However, if every home in the UK decided to replace just ONE traditional bulb with an LED, the cumulative reduction in CO2 emissions would be the equivalent of 100,000 cars disappearing from our roads!

 LEDs Last MUCH Longer